ABCD-ReproNim/exercises/week_5/week_5_quiz.md

 The object's URL may change, though it is the responsibility of the object's host to report that the URL has changed so that the **globally unique** DOI can remain **persistent** and  **resolve** to the appropriate URL.

-Object hosts (e.g., Openneuro.org) can give object's accession numbers, but these are not associated directly with the DOI and are not guaranteed to be globally unique and/or persistent.
+Object hosts (e.g., Openneuro.org) can give objects accession numbers, but these are not associated directly with the DOI and are not guaranteed to be globally unique and/or persistent.

 ***